yatima1460/yatima1460.github.io/about.md

 Very cool stuff and after a while ended up landing a job in Ubisoft with C++, but this is the boring work experience stuff, you can find out about my professional life in my [CV]({{ site.url }}/{{ site.resume-url }}).

-I really like playing Dungeon & Dragons and tinkering around with home automation stuff (KNX, Raspberry Pi & Home Assistant).
+I really like playing Dungeon & Dragons so if you use Roll20 send me a message!

+I also tinker around with home automation stuff (KNX, Raspberry Pi & Home Assistant).

 At home I have MikroTik devices and a custom physical firewall because that's how you do a nice network 😎